Arnout van de Rijt

+Arnout van de Rijt (born March 29, 1978) is Professor of Sociology at the European University Institute (EUI).
+Van de Rijt is known for his work on the Matthew effect and social network evolution.
+He is editor-in-chief of the journal Sociological Science.
+He is president of the International Network of Analytical Sociology.

+Biography

-Arnout van de Rijt (born March 29, 1978) is a Dutch sociologist.
-He studied music at the Utrecht School of the Arts and sociology at Utrecht University.
-He received his Ph.D. in Sociology from Cornell University in 2007 and worked until 2016 as Assistant and Associate Professor of Sociology at Stony Brook University.
-Since 2016 he has worked as Professor of Sociology at Utrecht University.
+Van de Rijt received a Ph.D. in Sociology from Cornell University (2007).
+He worked until 2016 as Assistant and Associate Professor of Sociology at Stony Brook University and until 2020 as Professor of Sociology at Utrecht University.
 In 2018 he was elected member of the European Academy of Sociology.
-He joined the Department of Political and Social Sciences at the European University Institute (EUI) in September of 2019.
-He has served as president of the International Network of Analytical Sociology since 2021.
-He is co-editor-in-chief of the journal Sociological Science.
+He joined the Department of Political and Social Sciences at the European University Institute (EUI) in 2019.
+In 2010 Van de Rijt was awarded the Lynton Freeman award from the International Network for Social Network Analysis and in 2017 the Raymond Boudon prize from the European Academy of Sociology.